jvanderveken-ordina/ordina-jworks.github.io/_posts/2018-04-05-recap-agile-open-space.md

 How would you efficiently organise such a group so they can all have their say?
 Exactly, with an open space!

-> An open space is a method to gather a group of people
+> An open space is a method to gather a group of people around the same

 https://www.youtube.com/watch?v=WLAvlkrq7gE